-- 9. (1) A person is guilty of an offence if he - - (a) intentionally obstructs an enforcement officer in the performance of any of his functions under this Schedule;
+- 9. (1) A person commits an offence if he - - (a) intentionally obstructs an enforcement officer in the performance of any of his functions under this Schedule;

-- (b) fails without reasonable excuse to comply with a requirement made by an enforcement officer in the performance of those functions; or - (c) in purporting to give information required by an officer for the performance of those functions- - (i) makes a statement which he knows to be false in a material particular or recklessly makes a statement which is false in a material particular; or - (ii) intentionally fails to disclose a material particular. - (2) A person guilty of an offence under this paragraph is liable on summary conviction to a fine of ten thousand dollars.
+- (b) fails without reasonable excuse to comply with a requirement made by an enforcement officer in the performance of those functions; or - (c) in purporting to give information required by an officer for the performance of those functions- - (i) makes a statement which he knows to be false in a material particular or recklessly makes a statement which is false in a material particular; or - (ii) intentionally fails to disclose a material particular. - (2) A person who commits an offence under this paragraph is liable on summary conviction to a fine of ten thousand dollars.

-Publication in consolidated and revised form authorised by the Governor in Cabinet this 19th day of October, 2010.
+Publication in consolidated and revised form authorised by the Cabinet this 16th day of September, 2014.